mtumelty/lab1/README.txt

 I am still working on...
-1) Creating the color screen to reflect the color of my LED -stuck with syntax and understanding
+1) Creating the color screen to reflect the color of my LED -stuck with syntax and understanding of how to get window to change colors